OwenTruong/Handout-Generator/journal.md

 12/14/22
 - Change of plans.
 I will see through this project until the end (node, web, backend).
 It would be lame to stop at node.
 - I really messed myself up by the tight coupling of classes huh.
 I think I should have followed either functional or oop.. and for js, definitely follow functional...

+12/15/22
+- Let'ssss go, I managed to get embedded pdf working for OneImage temp, let's see if it works in general.